-- study and practise vocabulary for conservation - develop their reading skills - develop their writing skills: writing a letter using past forms of verbs
+- study and practise vocabulary for conservation - develop their reading skills - develop their writing skills: writing a letter to a newspaper

-A. Fill in the blanks with should or shouldn't and match the pictures to the sentences.
+A. Fill in the blanks with 'should' or 'shouldn't' and match the pictures to the sentences.

 - 1. Tell the children to look at the pictures.
-To revise some of the keywords, help the children to tell you what is happening in each picture, e.g. A hunter with a gun is about to shoot a deer. - 2.
+To revise some of the keywords, help the children to tell you what is happening in each picture e.g. A hunter with a gun is about to shoot a deer.
+A man with a big machine is destroying an old building. - 2.
 Read the two sentences for item 1 aloud. - 3.
 Help individuals to make similar sentences for the remaining items.
 Get the class to repeat each sentence.

 A. 1.
-We shouldn't kill wild animals. Α 3.
-We should collect rubbish.
-F We should protect them.
-We shouldn't throw it into the street.
-C 2.
-We shouldn't cut down trees.
-D 4.
-We should conserve water. Ε We should plant lots of young trees. В We shouldn't waste it.
+We shouldn't kill wild animals. Α 4.
+We should conserve water.
+G We should protect them.
+We shouldn't waste it.
+D 2.
+We shouldn't cut down trees. Ε 5.
+We should repair old buildings.
+F We should plant lots of young trees.
+C We shouldn't destroy old buildings. В 3.
+We should collect rubbish. Н We shouldn't throw it into the street.
+D